 5 ways to wear tubular bandanas for hiking

 As I mentioned, one of the things I enjoy about tubular bandanas are that you can wear them in a variety of ways.
-For someone who does minimalistic travel with kids, having accessories that are versatile is a must!
+For someone who travels minimally, having accessories that are versatile is a must!
 Here are some ways that you can wear tubular bandanas for your next hiking excursion.

 Masks for social distancing on your hikes